marcodev01/parse-client-demo/README.md

 # parse-client-demo
 PWA App to demonstrate some of the parse server features.
 The PWA App is based on [Vue.js v3](https://vuejs.org/guide/introduction.html).

+## App features
+- User Registration and Login
+- List all persisted entries
+- Add new entries
+- Enable / disable WebSocket updates for create, update and delete events

+Note: Unfortunately, push notifications are not supported by the Parse Javascript SDK (only by the native Parse IOS, Android, .NET SDKs).
+Therefore, push notifications are not implemented in this demo PWA app.
+However, technically push notifications could be implemented manually: [MDN: How to make PWAs re-engageable using Notifications and Push](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Re-engageable_Notifications_Push)

 ## Parse-Client setup
 - TODO: set server url etc.